The Impossible (2012 film): Production

-Filming

-The film was a co-production of Spanish film companies Apaches Entertainment and Telecinco Cinema, and employed much of the crew from The Orphanage, including the director, writer, production manager, cinematographer, composer, and editor.
-Filmed between the Ciudad de la Luz studio in Alicante (Spain) and Thailand.
+The Impossible was a co-production of Spanish film companies Apaches Entertainment and Telecinco Cinema.
+It employed much of the crew from The Orphanage, including its director, writer, production manager, cinematographer, composer, and editor.
+It was filmed in the Ciudad de la Luz studio in Alicante (Spain) and in Thailand.
 Principal photography began 23 August 2010 in Alicante and continued in October in Thailand.

-Director Juan Antonio Bayona decided not to specify the nationalities of the main characters in order to create a universal film in which nationalities were irrelevant to the plot.
+To create a universal film in which nationality was irrelevant to the plot, director Juan Antonio Bayona decided not to specify the nationalities of the main characters.

-The tsunami was recreated with a mixture of digital effects and real water surges filmed in slow motion created in a water tank in Spain using miniatures that were destroyed by a huge wave.
+The tsunami was recreated with a mixture of digital effects and real water.
+Real water surges were filmed in slow motion in a water tank in Spain using miniatures that were destroyed by a huge wave.
 Bayona committed to working with real water rather than a computer-generated wave because he wanted the story to be authentic.
 This meant Watts and Holland spent five weeks filming physically and psychologically demanding scenes in a massive water tank.
 Holland, aged 14 at the time of filming, later described it as a "scary environment...
 You can imagine how tiring and brutal that was."